 Do you have friends who work at this company?
 Friends of Friends?
 Family members?
 Former colleagues?
 A friend’s former colleague?
 No matter how vague and distant the connection is- reach out!
 They’re probably happy to help.
 Think about it- if someone reached out to you now to ask about your current company- you’d most likely respond.
 It’s something many of us wish that someone had done for us when we were looking.
 Ask them what it’s like working there, about the people you’ll be interviewing with and working with, ask them how supportive the environment is, and any other questions that are important to your work experience.

 Review sites can be helpful- but remember to take them with a grain of salt.
-Glassdoor is professional Yelp, that is- the most dissatisfied employees and the most overly-enthusiastic ones are the most likely to post on them.
+Glassdoor is a professional Yelp.
+That is- the most dissatisfied employees and the most overly-enthusiastic ones are the most likely to post on them.
 In addition to that- many companies heavily monitor their Glassdoor page.
-You may notice that after one negative review, there are a whole string of positive ones.
+You may notice that after one negative review, there is a whole string of positive ones.
 It’s still more than worth taking a look, though!
-On Glassdoor you can get an idea of salaries, benefits and perks, what certain managers/teams are like, as well as clarify your expectations for the interview process.
+On Glassdoor, you can get an idea of salaries, benefits, and perks, what certain managers/teams are like, as well as clarify your expectations for the interview process.

-Don’t be nervous to ask about culture related questions during an interview.
+Don’t be nervous to ask culture-related questions during an interview.
 Ask what it is like to work at the company and what it’s like to work remotely there (are hours flexible?
-Do employees zoom/ call one another during the day or is work largely independent?
+Do employees zoom/ call one another during the day, or is work largely independent?
 How did they adapt to COVID-19?).
 Remember that a culture fit is just as important to them as it is to you.
 If there is something really important to you - ask about it during the interview.
 Your future self will thank you.

-The culture of a company is it’s heart and soul and is arguably one of the most important things to consider before accepting a job.
-Different places function uniquely and having clarity on the kind of environment that you thrive in while entering the job search will help you make the best decision for yourself.
-A few things to consider: pace- do you thrive in a “fast paced” environment where you work on multiple things at a time and jump from project to project or do you prefer a slower pace in which you take your time with each project you work on?
-Social culture- do you like to socialize with your colleagues and work collaboratively or do you prefer to work alone?
-Structure- are you a self-motivated self-starter or would you function better in a more hierarchical workplace where everyone has clear roles and tasks?
-Startup life or big company life- do you want to be on the frontlines of a new firm or would you rather enter a more established workspace?
-With the pandemic continuing into fall and likely next year, what kind of work from home set up do you need to be successful?
+The culture of a company is its heart and soul and is arguably one of the most important things to consider before accepting a job.
+Different places function uniquely, and having clarity on the kind of environment that you thrive in while entering the job search will help you make the best decision for yourself.
+A few things to consider: pace- do you thrive in a “fast-paced” environment where you work on multiple things at a time and jump from project to project, or do you prefer a slower pace in which you take your time with each project you work on?
+Social culture- do you like to socialize with your colleagues and work collaboratively, or do you prefer to work alone?
+Structure- are you a self-motivated self-starter, or would you function better in a more hierarchical workplace where everyone has clear roles and tasks?
+Startup life or big company life- do you want to be in the frontlines of a new firm, or would you rather enter a more established workspace?
+With the pandemic continuing into fall and likely next year, what kind of work-from-home setup do you need to be successful?
 Can you be on your computer during a set time period?
-Do you have others to care for and thus might need a more flexible set up?
+Do you have others to care for and thus might need a more flexible setup?
 These are all things to think about and keep in mind as you enter your job search.